Eileen M. Toney

 - Nine classrooms including

-- A twenty-bed skills lab Skills labs provide students with a place to practice skills such as inserting IVs, checking blood pressure and performing total body assessments.
+- Two eight-bed skills labs Skills labs provide students with a place to practice skills such as inserting IVs, checking blood pressure and performing total body assessments.
 New nursing students spend the first eight weeks of the program in the skills lab, getting experience performing real tasks right from the start.
 Each skills bed will have a monitor so that students can clearly see what the instructor is doing.

 - Three debriefing rooms